 Rebecca is a Rabbi and private educator.
 She received semicha at Mesifta Adas Wolkowisk Rabbinical Academy in New York in 2020.
 She is an honors graduate of New York University's Tisch School of the Arts and completed a 48-credit business minor at The Leonard N. Stern School of Business.
-She works as an educator, actress, writer, producer, graphic designer, and theater-professional in New York City.
+She works as a Rabbi, educator, and performerl in New York City.
 She is also developing a follow-documentary series with Resse Witherpoon's Hello Sunshine.

 Rebecca apprenticed Obie Award Winner & Tony Nominee Elizabeth Swados (z'l) for more than 10 years, working with her as an actress, collaborator, dramaturg, and poetry assistant.
 Her favorite work was their project Rachel and Leah: The Musical Before Technicolor.
 Rebecca penned the lyrics and co-wrote the book with Daniella Rabbani.
 The music is composed by Elizabeth Swados, with musical direction by Kris Kukul.
 Before working on Rachel and Leah, they co-conceived and created Atonement: An Oratorio, about themes of social action and personal responsibility embedded within the Jewish High Holidays.
 Rebecca has had her own poetry published with publications including Lilith Magazine.

 As a writer and illustrator, Rebecca created the Children's Book Dinotzaurus, an educational picture book for children in Yiddish and English.

 As a theater professional, Rebecca worked for 6 years at BFV Management/Frankel Green Theatrical Management and Feinstein's/54 Below as the Marketing and Design Associate.
 Over the last decade, Rebecca has produced numerous independent projects and collaborated with various foundations.
 Other theaters Rebecca has worked with include PLAYWRIGHTS HORIZONS (Marketing Resident 2008), HERE Arts Center, The Mint Theatre and The Folksbeine.
 While at NYU, she founded The WOMB: Tisch's women's theater club, dedicated to providing more performance opportunities for female artists.
 As president, she has been the executive producer of seven full-length WOMB productions and directed shows including Uncommon Women and Others by Wendy Wasserstein.
 She also produced and directed new plays by student playwrights.